Information on Zambia

 Airlines that fly to Lusaka include Emirates (from Dubai and Harare), South African Airways (from Durban and Johannesburg), Kenya Airways (from Nairobi and Harare), Air Botswana (from Gaborone), Air Namibia (from Windhoek), Air Malawi and Proflight (from Lilongwe), Egypt Air (from Cairo), Ethiopian Airlines (from Addis Ababa), and TAAG Angola Airlines (from Luanda).
 Some airlines service the region of southern and eastern Africa, while others like Emirates fly to and from Dubai.

-Airlines that fly into Livingstone include South African Airlines (from Johannesburg and Nelspruit), Kenya Airways (from Nairobi) and Proflight (from Lusaka).
+Airlines that fly into Livingstone include South African Airlines (from Johannesburg and Nelspruit), British Airways (ComAir, from Johannesburg), Kenya Airways (from Nairobi), Mahogany Air and Proflight (from Lusaka).

 The best overland driving routes by which to enter Zambia are through Zimbabwe and Botswana.
 The border crossings between Zambia and its neighbouring countries are numerous and generally open between 6am and 6pm, with the exception of the Victoria Falls Border which closes at 10pm.
 See the table below for information on Zambia's border openings and closings: